Home sweet home. While home has always had a special meaning for most of us, in 2020, it’s taken on an even bigger role in our day-to-day lives.

 At its best, our home should be a calm haven, a space for ourselves and loved ones to connect, unwind, create, and rest.
 It should be an original expression of us; something that inspires and energizes at times and wraps us in a comforting, calm light at others.

 I also think one of the most important jobs of our home is to spark JOY.
-Coming home should be a happy occasion, something that puts a smile on our face upon entering.
+Coming home should be a happy occasion, something that puts a smile on our faces upon entering.

 What’s more joyful than pops of color and pattern to make your home truly you?